 Canadian student Mariam Elmi took a summer position three years ago, not in food services, but as a counselor at a Muslim Association of Canada summer camp near Ottawa.
 But food exposures became a concern.
 The 21-year-old has a dairy allergy and recalls that the camp often held cooking workshops – and milk products were common ingredients.
 “During lunch, I had to eat in the staff room to reduce and avoid cross-contamination,” she says.

-Yet teens and college students with allergies who are hunting for summer jobs or internships need not despair.
-There are many opportunities with employers who can accommodate your avoidance needs – and there’s likely a job out there for you.
+Yet teens and college students with allergies who are hunting for seasonal jobs or internships need not despair.
+There are many opportunities with employers who can accommodate your avoidance needs.
+There’s likely a summer job out there for you.
 The employment search just requires more creativity and selectivity – and looking beyond the most obvious choices.
 For instance, Andrea didn’t end up working as a restaurant employee, but instead got a job in the gift shop of a water park.

 “The only food the gift shop sold was packaged candy and drinks, so I didn’t think there would be issues,” she told Allergic Living.
 There weren’t, and she was also able to keep her epinephrine auto-injector by her side at work.